Blind Cupid Series - Book One

 He crossed his long legs.
 “Perhaps we should discuss terms.
 I am here for two hours.
 The carriage driver will then return, and if I am not out within five minutes, he will depart and return in another two hours, and the cost will rise in accordance with the terms the abbess discussed with you.
 If you wish for us to sit and drink tea for this block of time, I can oblige you.
 However, I am here for more carnal pleasures.
 Do you wish to begin?”

-Happily married for a long time to my own hero, a teacher that braves everything that is thrown at him.
-His encouragement keeps me moving forward.
+Karyn’s been happily married for a long time to her own hero.
+His encouragement keeps her moving forward.

 To learn more about The Edge Series, click here.